WSWUP/pymetric/docs/EXAMPLE_SETUP.md

 # pyMETRIC Project Setup Example

 This example will step through setting up and running pyMETRIC for a single Landsat path/row.
 The target study area for this example is the Harney basin in central Oregon, located in Landsat path 43 row 30.
-Before going through this example, make sure that the Landsat images and ancillary data have been acquired and prepped following the steps in the [Setup Example](EXAMPLE_SETUP.md).
+Before going through this example, make sure that the Landsat images and ancillary data have been downloaded and prepared following the steps in the [Setup Example](EXAMPLE_SETUP.md).

 ## Project Folder

-All of the example script calls listed below assume that the pyMETRIC repository was installed on a Windows computer to "C:\pymetric", that a "Harney" project folder was created in this folder, and that the scripts are being called from within the project folder (see [Setup Example](EXAMPLE_SETUP.md)).
-If you haven't already, change directory into the Harney project folder.
+All of the example script calls listed below assume that the pyMETRIC repository was installed on a Windows computer to "C:\pymetric" and that the scripts are being called from within the "example" project folder (see [Setup Example](EXAMPLE_SETUP.md)).
+If you haven't already, change directory into the example project folder.

 ```
 C:\pymetric>cd example
 ```

-## INI
+## Control / Config / Parameter INI Files

-Need to explain the difference between the INIs.
+The parameters for controlling pyMETRIC are primarily set using ".INI" configuration files.
 The project INI is the main INI the user will change when running pyMETRIC.
 The values in the project INI are passed to the script specific INIs using the prep INI tool, but they can also be manually changed/overwritten by the user.

 ## Project INI